On reduction and normalization in the computational core: Operational Properties of , Weak and Surface Reduction

 \emph{Weak (left)} reduction (\Cref{sec:CbV}) is one of the most common and studied way to implement evaluation in CbV, and more generally in calculi with effects.

-The closure $\wredbc$ of $\betac$ under weak context is a \emph{deterministic} relation, as expected.
+Weak $\betac$ reduction $\wredbc$, that is, the closure of $\betac$ under weak contexts is a \emph{deterministic} relation.
 However, when including the rules induced by the monadic equation of associativity and identity, the reduction is \emph{non-deterministic}, \emph{non-confluent}, and normal forms are \emph{not unique}.

 This is somehow surprising, given the prominent role of such a reduction in the literature of calculi with effects.
 Notice that the issues only come from $\sigma$ and $\id$, not from $\betac$.
-To resume the situation: \begin{enumerate} \item $\wredx{\id}$ is non-deterministic, {but it is confluent}. \item $\wreds$ is non-deterministic, non-confluent and normal forms are not unique. \item $\wredx{\bs}$ is non-deterministic, non-confluent and normal forms are not unique. \item $\wredx{\lcc}$ is non-deterministic, non-confluent and normal forms are not unique. \end{enumerate}
+To resume: \begin{enumerate} \item Reductions $\wredx{\id}$ and $\wredx{\betac\id}$ are non-deterministic, but are both confluent. \item $\wreds, \ \wredx{\bs}, \ \wredx{\sigma\id} \text{, and } \wredx{\lcc}$ are non-deterministic, non-confluent and their normal forms are not unique, \ie, adding $\sigma$, weak reductions lose confluence and uniqueness of normal forms. \end{enumerate}

-\begin{example}[Non-confluence] An example of the non-determinism of $\wredx{\id}$ is the following:
+\begin{exmpl}[Non-confluence] An example of the non-determinism of $\wredx{\id}$ is the following: